Ndindi Nyoro: Early life and education

-Ndìndì was born in December 1985 in Gathukìinì location, Murang'a District (now Murang'a County).
-His mother was a peasant farmer while his father a small time carpenter in Kìandutu slums in Thika.
-Ndìndì is the last born son in a family of four, the other siblings being his sisters.
-Ndìndì enrolled for his primary education at Gathukìinì Primary School and when he was in Standard 6, he opened a kiosk at his village to juggle between it and the school, but Ndìndì father dealt it a big blow when he purchased all the stock and ordered Ndìndì to demolish it and focus on his studies.
-Upon completing his primary education, Ndìndì won a slot at Kìagūthū Boys Secondary School, but he could not join the school due to prohibitively high fees.
-The family thus enrolled him at Kìambugi Boys Secondary because the school principal was a family friend and could allow for a flexible fee payment plan.
-Ndìndì repaired shoes for his schoolmates at Kìambugi to scrape a living and to add to fee payment.
-During school holidays, Ndìndì burned charcoal and sold second hand clothes to supplement his family's meagre farming income.
-Ndìndì was partly orphaned as his father passed on.
-Ndìndì completed his secondary education in 2003 and performed exemplary well in Kenya Certificate of Secondary Education examinations and was the only student in Kìambugi in his year who won a university placement.
-But Ndìndì had to remain in school and work as a librarian in order to offset fee arrears of $300.
+Nyoro was born in December 1985 in Gathukiini location, Murang'a District (now Murang'a County).
+His mother was a peasant farmer while his father a small time carpenter in Kiandutu slums in Thika.
+He is the last born son in a family of four, the other siblings being his sisters.
+Nyoro enrolled for his primary education at Gathukiini Primary School and when he was in Standard 6, he opened a kiosk at his village to juggle between it and the school, but Nyoro's father dealt it a big blow when he purchased all the stock and ordered Ndìndì to demolish it and focus on his studies.
+Upon completing his primary education, Nyoro won a slot at Kiaguthu Boys Secondary School, but he could not join the school due to prohibitively high fees.
+The family thus enrolled him at Kiambugi Boys' Secondary because the school principal was a family friend and could allow for a flexible fee payment plan.
+Nyoro repaired shoes for his schoolmates at Kiambugi to scrape a living and to add to fee payment.
+During school holidays, he burnt charcoal and sold second hand clothes to supplement his family's meagre farming income.
+Nyoro was partly orphaned as his father passed on.
+He completed his secondary education in 2003 and performed exemplary well in Kenya Certificate of Secondary Education examinations and was the only student in Kiambugi in that year who got a university placement.
+He had to remain in school and work as a librarian in order to offset fee arrears of $300.

-In 2005, Ndìndì joined Kenyatta University for a Bachelor of Arts (Economics).
-To muddle through harsh financial life, Ndìndì set a restaurant near the university, but the business performed dismally and he closed it down.
+In 2005, Nyoro joined Kenyatta University for a Bachelor of Arts (Economics).
+To muddle through harsh financial life, he set up a restaurant near the university, but the business performed dismally and he closed it down.
 He then secured a part-time job as a stockbroker in Nairobi.
-While a sophomore, Ndìndì was elected as a student leader in Kenyatta University Student Association where he was the Academic Secretary.
-Ndìndì graduated from Kenyatta University in December 2009.
+While a sophomore, he was elected as a student leader in Kenyatta University Student Association where he was the Academic Secretary.
+Nyoro graduated from Kenyatta University in December 2009.